kongbytes/joi-security/README.md

 # Joi security

-**This project provides offensive and defensive security assesments for the Joi validator library.
-The goal is to ensure that a given Joi validation shema can resist against known security attacks such as SQL injections and SSRF attempts.**
+**This project provides a CLI for offensive and defensive security assesments for the Joi validator library.
+The goal is to ensure that a given Joi validation shema can resist against known security attacks such as SQL injections, path traversal and SSRF attempts.**

-## Getting started
+## Developer getting started

 Clone this project and make sure to have a complete Node installation (including NPM) on your workstation.
 Please note that this project has currently been tested with Node LTS 12.